Luftare/html-component/README.md

 - http request count should be optimized
 - page load time should be minimized
 - SEO should be considered
-- page should be reactive
+- page should be reactive¨
+- No style tags inside body

 ## Not impressed...
 How do you even use it?
 (Clone the repo and host it as it is)